zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 #### Custom ZITADEL instance

-If your client will not use ZITADEL Cloud (zitadel.ch), be sure to provide the correct values for the ZITADEL ProjectID, Issuer and API options:
+If your client does not use ZITADEL Cloud (zitadel.ch), be sure to provide the correct values for the ZITADEL `ProjectID`, `Issuer` and `API` options:
 ```csharp

 // Which api endpoint (self hosted or public)